 Because of social difficulties and a potential increased awareness that they’re “different,” many children with ASD have a difficult time with the transition from childhood to adolescence.
 This could lead to more problems with anxiety, depression, and possibly hostility towards others.

-Obsessive-Compulsive Disorder (OCD) OCD is a disorder that involves obsessive thoughts about a particular subject, activity, or object.
-A person with OCD engages in compulsive behaviors to eliminate the anxiety caused by the obsessive thoughts.
-Some common examples of these behaviors are hand-washing or other hygiene activities.
-For example, a child may wash her hands to prevent contamination or contact with germs.
-There is often a fear that failing to wash hands will result in illness.
+OCD is a disorder that involves obsessive thoughts about a particular subject, activity, or object.
+A person with OCD engages in compulsive behaviors to eliminate the anxiety caused by

 When trying to differentiate between symptoms of OCD and ASD in children, there are some important facts to consider: